5 Timely Tips to Keep Holiday Stressors at Bay

 Organize your shopping strategically by setting a budget, writing down your gift list, and safely shopping in stores or online.
-Like many of you, I'm a big proponent of shopping local and with fellow women entrepreneurs.
+Like many of you, I'm a big proponent of shopping locally and with fellow women entrepreneurs.

 (2) Invest in yourself

 The more things on your to-do list, the more important it is to take time for self-care so you can approach your tasks with presence and positivity.
-Give yourself an early present by dedicating time to your favorite activity or treating yourself to an at-home spa day.
+Give yourself an early presence by dedicating time to your favorite activity or treating yourself to an at-home spa day.
 I've included some bonus Relaxation Tips below.

 (3) Choose quality over quantity

 Keeping up with traditions and planning safe holiday activities are fun but can be overwhelming.
 We can also go overboard while trying to make everything perfect.
 Remember that spending quality time with loved ones is most important.
 So, don’t stress if you don’t get around to sending out the aforementioned holiday cards this year.

 (4) Know your limits

 Again, I hear that laughter in your head!
 If you are overwhelmed with extra chores or tasks this holiday season, pull in others to help.
 Prioritize which items need your attention first and if certain tasks can wait, place them on the back burner and revisit them when the holiday hustle + bustle begins to settle.
 Side note: self-care is NOT a back-burner item.

 If you’re feeling symptoms of stress or anxiety, or if you want to set the stage for an optimal day, stop and take a quick relaxation break.
 Check out my Relaxation Tips below for ideas.